edgedb/edgedb/docs/datamodel/scalars/json.rst

         {true}

     Note that a :eql:type:`json` value can be cast into a :eql:type:`str` only when it is a JSON string.
-Therefore the following will work as expected:
+Therefore, while the following will work as expected:

     .. code-block:: edgeql-repl